Princess Alexandra Hospital, Brisbane: History

 The hospital is built on the site of the 1883 Diamantina Orphanage, named after Diamantina Bowen, wife of the first Governor of Queensland, and the former Queensland School for the Deaf, which closed in 1988.
 In 1901, it became Diamantina Hospital for Chronic Diseases.
 In 1943, it became the South Brisbane Auxiliary Hospital and then the South Brisbane Hospital in 1956.

 In 1959, it became the Princess Alexandra Hospital and was opened by and named after HRH Princess Alexandra, to mark the Centennial of Queensland.
 In 2000, a new building was opened to replace the ageing red-brick hospital complex built in the 1950s.
 The current emergency department is situated on the site of the former nurses' quarters building, while the demolished pathology wing was located at the front of the campus off Ipswich Road.

 Major milestones for the hospital included: opening of its first short-stay medical assessment unit in 1960, dialysis unit in 1963, ICU in 1964 (which was a 12-bed bay in the operating theatre recovery area), spinal unit in 1965, renal transplant unit in 1969, and coronary care unit in 1971.

 Electronic health records

 It was the first hospital in Queensland to be fully digitised in 2016, a process led by Dr Stephen Ayre, a former general practitioner, who was then the executive director.
-Observations and vital signs from patient monitoring devices are automatically uploaded to patient records.
-All records are visible to all clinicians.
-Within a year this resulted in significant benefits: